 As always, the event doesn't happen without a team of incredible volunteers, and we would love for you to join us!
 Our Team members have a great time volunteering with us.
 They get to experience both sides of the event; the side that the public sees, with plenty of free time to enjoy the event, as well as the side seen only by us as we work together to create an incredible experience for the thousands of people on site.
 We are looking for a team of people who have a heart for young people and want to help make BCYouth happen.
 We have lots of roles from stewarding, campsite host and lots more.
 Volunteer applications will be open in October 2019.

 Big Church Day Out is devoted to safeguarding children, young people and adults who attend Big Church Day Out and BCYouth and ensuring their well-being.
 We recognise that we all have a responsibility to help prevent physical, sexual, psychological, financial and discriminatory abuse, and neglect, and to report any such abuse that we discover or suspect.

 Big Church Day out along with BCY is committed to:

 We believe all adults working with children, young people and vulnerable adults are in positions of trust.
-It is therefore vital to ensure they do not use their position of power inappropriately.
-This is why Big Church Day Out want to work hard to introduce safe practice.
+It is, therefore, vital to ensure they do not misuse their position of power.
+This is why Big Church Day Out wants to work hard to introduce safe practice.

 Before individuals start working in positions that have contact with children, young people and adults, they need to understand and acknowledge the responsibilities and trust inherent to their role.
 This means there will be a clear procedure around safeguarding as well as ensuring staff are all safely recruited and appropriately vetted in line with our organisation's safer recruitment policy.

-Finally, we will be looking at an expectation document for all youth leaders to read and sign alongside with the booking/online application and that within this you will be asked to include the contact details for their church' s/organisation's safeguarding coordinator too.
+We will be looking at an expectation document for all youth leaders and parents /guardians to read and sign alongside the booking/online application.
+You will be asked to include the contact details for your church' s/organisation's safeguarding coordinator too.